Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/sw-setup.md

 # Software Setup Guide

-This is the step-by-step guide on building the CribSense software on Raspbian/Ubuntu.
+This is the step-by-step guide on building the video-based baby monitor software on Raspbian/Ubuntu.

 ## Prerequisites